omniauth/omniauth_openid_connect/README.md

   * `response_type` tells the authorization server which grant type the application wants to use, currently, only `:code` (Authorization Code grant) and `:id_token` (Implicit grant) are valid.
-  * If you want to pass `state` paramete by yourself.
+  * If you want to pass `state` parameter by yourself.
 You can set Proc Object. e.g. `state: Proc.new { SecureRandom.hex(32) }`
   * `nonce` is optional.
 If don't want to pass "nonce" parameter to provider, You should specify `false` to `send_nonce` option. (default true)